Samwalton9/WikiCiteVis/api/README.md

 - Download and copy the file into the `api/app` directory (this will then put the data file in the container when you build it)
-- Build the containers using the `docker-compose up -- build` command in the root of the project
+- Build the containers using the `docker-compose up --build` command in the root of the project
 - Whilst in the root directory of the project (that contains the `docker-compose.yml`) run the following command: